bit-mancer/arduino-cooperative-multitasking/README.md

 #### Fiber Stack Size

 The stack size you request when calling `CoopMultitasking::startLoop()` will be rounded up if necessary in order to be divisible by 8, and will be 8-byte-aligned (which is a processor/call procedure requirement); therefore, your stack may consume 0-14 more bytes than you request.
+Don't use more stack space than you request.
 Protected memory, canaries, etc., are not used, and stack overflows will lead to undefined behavior; that is, corruption of adjacent memory directly _below_ the stack (ARM uses a full descending stack).

+The default stack size is 4 KiB.
+See [CoopMultitasking.h](#src/CoopMultitasking.h) for a discussion of this choice.

 #### Requirement Of Each Loop To Explicitly Call `delay()`/`yield()`

 The requirement (if you want forward progression across all fibers) of calling `delay()` or `yield()` in your loops is for consistency with Arduino's runloop, which doesn't call `yield()` in-between iterations:
 ```cpp
 setup();